 The primary disadvantage of job titles, in my opinion, isn’t so much the allocation of titles but that it reinforces a hierarchy.
 It’s seen as a status symbol.
 People equate someone’s worth to the job title they hold.
 In many cultures, people tend to define their core identity with their job.

 A business needs both juniors and seniors to succeed.
-Just like a talented chef able to create the most delicious food is not more important in the overall restaurant system than the person serving it to the guest, or even the person making sure the bathrooms are sparkling clean, so to each person in an organization contributes something of value to the overall success of the organization.
-Job titles tend to make some people more important than others which can be harmful.
+Just like a talented chef able to create the most delicious food is not more important in the overall restaurant system than the person serving it to the guest or even the person making sure the bathrooms are sparkling clean, so too each person in an organisation contributes something of value to the overall success of the organisation.
+Job titles tend to make some people more important than others, which can be harmful.

 2. Titles encourage competition and create silos

 Another shadow of job titles is that it encourages competition within the workplace.
-This creates a silo which in turn can create information blockages.
-Most people are familiar with the consequences of silos in an organization.
+This creates a silo, which in turn can lead to information blockages.
+Most people are familiar with the consequences of silos in an organisation.

-Although titles are not the single cause of this competition, it is a very big part of it in most companies.
+Although titles are not the sole cause of this competition, they are a significant part of it in most companies.

 3. Titles tend to fit round pegs into square holes

 Each person is unique, like a fingerprint.
-Having specific job titles, and particularly rigidly defined job descriptions, tend to fit people into a particular box.
+Having specific job titles and particularly rigidly defined job descriptions tends to fit people into a particular box.
 This limits personal growth and the ability for someone to express their excellence to a large degree.

 One person, for example, might be a Product Owner who loves doing customer support.
-They are strong on the details but maybe lack product vision.
-Another Product Owner, however, might be strong on vision and find needing to be responsible for customer supports limits her to look at trends and overall patterns.
+They are strong on the details but may lack product vision.
+Another Product Owner, however, might be strong on vision and find that needing to be responsible for customer support limits her from looking at trends and overall patterns.
 Defining what and how a person can contribute to a system is like fitting round pegs into square holes.
 It doesn’t work well.
-To get the most out of your most valuable resource you need to allow space for them to excel at their unique skills and strengths.
+To get the most out of your most valuable resource, you need to allow space for them to excel at their unique skills and strengths.

-Taking both benefits and disadvantages into consideration, let’s look at how typical ‘orange’ organizations handle job titles and job descriptions.
+Taking both benefits and disadvantages into consideration, let’s look at how typical ‘orange’ organisations handle job titles and job descriptions.

-In a more traditional ‘orange’ organization there are industry-standard job titles.
+In a more traditional ‘orange’ organisation, there are industry-standard job titles.
 It can be compared to a puzzle piece where there is a checklist to find a perfect fit to complete the puzzle.

-The key characteristics of typical ‘orange’ training include:
+The key characteristics of typical ‘orange’ titles include:

 1. Industry standard titles

-Although different organizations may have different understandings of a specific job title, on average, job titles are known and understood within any industry.
-Most people, for example, share an understanding of what the role of project manager, designer, developer, customer support specialist, marketing manager, accountant, etc. may entail.
+Although different organisations may have different understandings of a specific job title, on average, job titles are known and understood within any industry.
+Most people, for example, share a sense of what the role of project manager, designer, developer, customer support specialist, marketing manager, accountant, etc., may entail.

-Finding a puzzle piece to complete your organizational puzzle will typically start with this job title, followed by a more specific and unique job description.
-This job description typically outlines a list of responsibilities, skills, qualifications, and experience required for the job.
-It clearly defines the boundaries of decision-making and responsibility.
+Finding a puzzle piece to complete your organisational puzzle will typically start with this job title, followed by a more specific and unique job description.
+This job description generally outlines a list of responsibilities, skills, qualifications, and experience required for the job.
+It clearly defines the boundaries of decision-making and accountability.

 The focus is predominantly on academic achievements and previously having had similar job titles when selecting a candidate.